fer8a/nestjs-rest-scaffold/README.md

 Following the _Nest way_ of things, I ended up up with a module-based approach when it came to structuring the code.
 That being said, the project comes with a series of folders and modules that you can reuse and extend to fit your needs, let's talk a bit about it.
-- `config` Like its name implies is a folder to place all sort of configurations for your app. `cache` and `env` configurations live here.
-You can also and include more modules in it, like your `db` for instance, or any other module that relies on environment variables or externals configurations.
+- `config` Like its name implies is a folder to place all sort of configurations for your app. `cache`, `env`, configurations live here.
+You can also and include more modules in it.
 - `config/otel-tracer` Open Telemetry SDK and configuration file.
 - `config/db` Quite self explanatory, this is your DB module, the folder to place all your configs and ORM layer.
 - `config/logs` Module where you can place the log driver used by your app.
 Comes with Pino and Winston out of the box.
 - `core` This is it, the source of ~~evil~~ the base code.
-It's a module wrapping the minimun functionality that the app should have, again this is very opinionated of me, so you may choose to adjust it to fit your needs.
+It's a module wrapping the minimun functionality the app should have, again this is very opinionated of me, so you may choose to adjust it to fit your needs.
 - `providers` Folder to place external third-party SDKs or libraries (AWS, Sendgrid, etc).
 - `resources` Interfaces and endpoints with the bussiness logic of your app should be placed here.
 Modules, Controllers, Services and entities related to the solution you're building.
 - `resources/healthcheck` This exposes the healthcheck functionality of your app to the `HTTP` transport layer.
-- `transporters` Meant for all the microservices and interfaces other than `HTTP` that can se used in your app.
-Kafka, Redis, TCP, etc.
+- `transporters` Meant for all the microservices and interfaces other than `HTTP` used in your app.
+Kafka, Redis, NATS, etc.

 <p align="right">(<a href="#top">back to top</a>)</p>